 Maximum number of positions per year: 1

-Admission criteria: Applicants must be a legal resident of United States, be a graduate of an accredited physical therapy program, and hold a current license to practice physical therapy in the state of NY by the start date of the residency.
+Admission criteria: Applicants must be a legal resident of the United States, be a graduate of an accredited physical therapy program, and hold a current license to practice physical therapy in the state of NY by the start date of the residency.
 A NY state limited permit does not satisfy this licensure requirement.

 For more information, please contact

 Jason Frank, PT, DPT, NCS, C/NDT, CSRS, CEEAA